 | Animal | Dog (as a pursuer or avenger), Serpent |

-Alastor’s mystical correspondences align fundamentally with the ancient, dark, and restrictive energy of Saturn.
-This planet is traditionally linked to retribution, karma, sorrow, and time, all of which perfectly encapsulate Alastor’s core role as a spirit of inescapable vengeance and the chief executioner.
-The rough influence of Saturn fuels his function as a relentless punisher who ensures that wrongs are never forgotten.
+Alastor is closely linked to the ancient, dark, and strict energy of the planet Saturn.
+Saturn is connected to retribution, karma, sorrow, and time, which all fit Alastor’s main role as a spirit of endless vengeance and chief executioner.
+Saturn’s influence makes him a relentless punisher who never lets wrongs be forgotten.

-The correspondence to the Earth element and the North direction anchors Alastor’s evil in the material world, reflecting his focus on tangible manifestations of divine or infernal justice, such as blood-guilt, physical torment, and familial ruin.
+Alastor’s link to the Earth element and the North direction grounds his evil in the real world.
+This shows his focus on real forms of justice or punishment, like blood-guilt, physical suffering, and family ruin.

 You may also enjoy: